Gülçin Yahya Kaçar: Career

 In 2010, she founded Gazi University Turkish Music State Conservatory, the first Turkish Music State Conservatory in Ankara.
 She worked as a founding manager six years.
 She took part in the founding staff of Gazi University Fine Arts Institute.
 She was the pioneer of opening master and doctorate programs on Turkish Music.
 She was ranked as the second candidate for rector at Ankara Music and Fine Arts University.

 She worked as a Manager of Gazi University Turkish Music Education Research and Development Centre.
 She was Science Committee member of Atatürk Culture Centre Presidency of Atatürk Culture Language and History High Institution, the member of Hasan Hüsameddin Uşşaki Research and Development Centre Consultancy Institution, the advisor of Korea Embassy Culture-Art, the member of Ministry of Culture and Tourism Choirs Management Committee and the member of many other science and art committees.
+She gave lectures at the Diplomatic Academy of the Ministry of Foreign Affairs.
+She is a Member of the Honorary Board of Science Dissemination Awards.

 She works as a lecturer in Ankara Hacı Bayram Veli University Turkish Music State Conservatory Instrument Education Department.